9ae/ace/characters/vio.md

 Went missing, she assumed he is dead.
 Since her memory of Yule is tainted by the fact that he joined up with the Order.
 Erik symbolizes her time living with the mountain tribe.
 It was the happiest time of her life, and her attachment to the memory of him.
 Ok, we cna't totally write him off because he'll appear in memory spectre form.
 So her perceptions of him determine how we actually see him.
 She sees him as cocky.
 They banter; which is the one of the only times you see her do so.
 Since she is pretty quiet around live people.

 He looks at Galeian politics with a simple mind, the mountain tribes had always thought the Atonians, Cellians, and even Galeians are silly and frivolous.
 So he points out all the ridiculous things they do.
-In a way, he's both the voice for Vio in how she finds life normally. *But he is also our proxy for looking into this world.* He is fascinated by the political structure but also the technology.
+In a way, he's both the voice for Vio in how she finds life normally. *But he is also our proxy for looking into this world.* He is fascinated by the political structure but also the technology. *Since he lives inside her head, he challenges the lies she tells herself.*

 archetypes: cool imaginary best friend.
 He is her wonder.